oiramu/cheetah-engine/README.md

 your game to publish for example.
 The engine has been shared using the Apache licence 2.0 so check it out at http://www.apache.org/licenses/LICENSE-2.0.

-If you get to extend the base engine, feel free to be the owner of such additions.
+If you get to extend, upgrade or modify the base engine, feel free to be the owner of such additions.
 If you want to publish a game with our engine please be sure to add our name as yours as owners of the original code and any extension of this in the header of the classes and in the final program, and also write us, we'll be glad to see your work ;).

 ---